ik5/fpVoIP/README.rst

 Codecs
 ======
-I hope also to create support for codecs such as ITU G7xx, BroadVoice, iLBC, AMR, SPEEX, GSM, celt and more.
+I hope also to create support for codecs such as ITU G7xx, BroadVoice, iLBC, AMR, SPEEX, GSM, CELT, Opus and more.

 At the beginning I will focus on SIP and G711 in pure Object Pascal.